Ranidu-Premathilaka/Ludo/Docs/bots.md

     when two captures are possible
-        captures the opponent piece closest to it's home if cannot capture from 6 roll val then only takes troop from base
+        captures the opponent piece closest to it's home if cannot capture from 6 roll val then only takes piece from base
     avoid making blocks

 Green